Art Submission Guidelines

 • The recommended image resolution is dependent mostly on viewing distance.
 Higher image resolutions are better for close viewing distances.

-• Viewing up close: at least 100-150 ppi
+• Viewing up close (viewing at 3-10 feet distance): At least 100-150 ppi

-• Mid-range (viewing at 10-25 feet distance): at least 50-100 ppi
+• Mid-range (viewing at 10-25 feet distance): At least 50-100 ppi

-• Far away (viewing at 25 feet away or more): at least 25-50 ppi
+• Far away (viewing at 25 feet away or more): At least 25-50 ppi